Hacking Catholic social tradition to build a more virtuous internet

 The series began in 2023 with Counting the Cost: Financial Decision-Making, Discipleship, and Christian Living by Clemens Sedmak, a professor of social ethics at Notre Dame and director of the Nanovic Institute for European Studies, and Kelli Reagan Hickey, director of formation at the Francesco Collaborative and a graduate of the Mendoza College of Business master’s in management program.
 Counting the Cost was recognized with a third-place award in the Catholic Social Teaching category and an honorable mention in the Church Professional category at this year’s Catholic Media Association Awards.

-The next book in the series will be Dwelling with Dignity: Catholic Social Teaching and Homelessness by Suzanne Mulligan, a moral theologian and professor of the practice at the Center for Social Concerns whose work engages the application of Catholic social doctrine to housing, gender-based violence, and human trafficking.
+The next book in the series will be Dwelling with Dignity: Catholic Social Teaching and Homelessness by Suzanne Mulligan, a moral theologian and professor of the practice at the Institute for Social Concerns whose work engages the application of Catholic social doctrine to housing, gender-based violence, and human trafficking.

 Future volumes will cover topics such as community organizing, integral ecology, and peace building.